QuantEcon/lecture-python-intro/lectures/eigen_I.md

 The result seems to converge to the eigenvector of $A$ with the largest eigenvalue.

-Let's use a vector field to visualize the transformation brought by A.
+Let's use a [vector field](https://en.wikipedia.org/wiki/Vector_field) to visualize the transformation brought by A.

+(This is a more advanced topic in linear algebra, please step ahead if you are comfortable with the math.)

 ```{code-cell} ipython3
 ---